jonathanfelicity/codepleateau/README.md

 Is a cli tool written in python that has these functionality

-- [ ] Sharing and downloading of programming rescource.
 - [x] Link up with codeplateau online.
 - [x] Generating stater project files.